bensheldon/good_job/README.md

 ### Bulk enqueue

 GoodJob's Bulk-enqueue functionality can buffer and enqueue multiple jobs at once, using a single INSERT statement.
-This can more performant when enqueuing a large number of jobs.
+This can be more performant when enqueuing a large number of jobs.

 ```ruby
 # Capture jobs using `.perform_later`: